 To estimate the recycling potential of electronic components, the material composition was estimated based on a representative ILCD-composition model.
 Each component in the recognition database consists of an ILCD model which contains the material composition.
 If a component of the PCB board was classified as a component in the database, the corresponding ILCD model is added to the PCB model.
 The composition models were extracted from the GaBi Extension database XI: Electronics from PE INTERNATIONAL.

 The Arduino Due board model shows that precious metals like gold, silver or palladium are distributed over a small number of components.
-If the components are selective scrapped, the material concentration greatly increases and increases the recycling rate of the precious metals.
-Rare materials or special metals like tantalum, which are not recycled in today’s recycling companies because of their physical properties and the low economic material price, become economically attractive for recyclers.
+If the components are selectively scrapped, the material concentration increases, which facilitates the recycling .
+Rare earth elements or special metals like tantalum, which are not recycled in today’s recycling companies because of their physical properties and the low economic material price, could become economically attractive for recyclers.

 Electronic part name assignment for electronic part reuse